researchart/fse20/submissions/reusable/UnderstandingTypeChanges-419/INSTALL.md

    - To find out `<MAVEN_HOME>` run `mvn --version`, which would output the maven version and the path to it.

 ### Expected Outcome:
-1. The console will print the activites that are being performed
+1. The console will print the activities that are being performed
 2. In the end you should see a folder named `TypeChangeStudy` at the `<SETUP_PATH>`
    - It contains 3 projects : `SimpleTypeChangeMiner`, `TypeChangeMiner` and `DataAnalysis`
    - A folder named `Corpus`